fpiwowarczyk/DistributedMonitor/README.md

 # DistributedMonitor
-A Monitor to manage distributed programs
+A distributed monitor for managing distributed programs, with example of solution producer konsumer problem.